 Dog parks seem like the perfect place to take your pup so he can run around and play with other dogs.

-Are dog parks even safe for your dog?
+Are dog parks safe for your pet?
 Or are they actually a bad idea?

 Dog parks can be a safe place for your pup to run around leash-free to get in some good play time.